Nino Bixio-class cruiser: General characteristics and machinery

 The ships were 131.4 m long at the waterline and 140.3 m long overall.
 They had a beam of 13 m and a draft of 4.1 m.
 The ships displaced 3575 LT normally and up to 4141 LT at full load.
 Their hulls had an unusual convex shape to the bow.
 They had a short forecastle deck that extended for the first third of the length of the hull.
 The ships were fitted with a pair of pole masts equipped with spotting tops located at the forward and aft conning tower.
-Their crew consisted 13 officers and 283 enlisted men.
+Their crew consisted of 13 officers and 283 enlisted men.
 The Nino Bixio-class ships were only lightly armored, with a curved armor deck that was 38 mm thick and sloped downward at the sides, where it connected to the sides of the hull.
 They had 100 mm thick plating on their forward conning tower, and their guns were fitted with thin gun shields.

 The ships' propulsion system consisted of three Curtiss steam turbines, each driving a screw propeller.
 Steam was provided by fourteen mixed coal and oil firing Blechynden boilers that were trunked into four funnels; the first two were closely spaced just aft of the foremast and the other two were farther spaced further aft.
 The engines were rated for 22500 shp which should have given the ships a top speed of 29 kn, but neither ship reached that speed in service owing to their being overweight.
 Nino Bixio's engines reached 23000 shp for a top speed of 26.82 kn, while Marsala was slightly faster at 27.66 kn at the same horsepower.

 Both ships were a disappointment, especially compared to the older but faster Quarto.
 The Curtiss turbines, built in Italy under license, proved to be unreliable in service, and they could not propel the ships at their intended speed.
 Repeated efforts to correct the defects and modify the boilers failed to produce the desired results.
 The Nino Bixio-class ships had a cruising range of 1400 nmi at an economical speed of 13 kn.